 It has spacious cargo pockets with centred zippers fitted on top of each pontoon.
 However, backstraps and a seat back mesh pouch are purchased separately as they are not included in the float tube package.
 The Outcast Fishcat 4-LCS weighs 250 pound, which is pretty light compared to other float tubes.

-Best for Most People: Cumberland Inflatable Float Tube
+Cumberland Float Tube Review

 The Cumberland float tube stands out from other float tubes for sale produced by Classic Accessories.
 One float tube review cited that it accommodates professional and casual anglers, which makes the Cumberland float boat even more appealing for this price point.